Overdjoker048/Crypto-Game/README.md

 # Crypto-Game
-It's discord game which you need have the most money
+It's discord game which you need have the most money.